 CRACKGROWTH

-In many areas of technology dimensioning takes place up to a technical tear (crack length approx. 0.1 to max 1 mm) and the component should not be used beyond this tear point.
-The reason is that the number of cycles between the initial tear and the complete failure of the component is very short (approx. 5 to 10% of the total fatigue life).
-The unfavourable relation of use and risk makes any further use inadvisable.
+In many areas of engineering, a design is made up to the technical crack (crack length approx. 0.1 to max.
+1 mm) and further use of the component after this crack should not take place.
+The reason for this is that the number of cycles between the first crack and the complete failure of the component is usually very short (approx. 5 to 10% of the total fatigue life), so that further use is not advisable due to the unfavourable risk/benefit ratio.

-It is a different situation with aviation and space technology where lightweight constructions of aluminium alloys are used.
-Here the number of cycles between the initial tear and failure is much larger and it is common and acceptable to use components with a tear.
-It is, however, important to know the phase of crack growth and to be sure that the cracks are found during inspection before failure.
-Crack propagation analysis is therefore an important measure for determining the inspection intervals.
+IThe situation is different in the aerospace industry, where lightweight aluminium alloy structures are used.
+Here the number of cycles between the first crack and failure is significantly higher, so the use of cracked components is common and justified.
+However, the crack growth phase must be well understood and it must be ensured that the cracks are found during inspection before the component fails.
+Crack growth analysis is therefore an important means of determining inspection intervals.

-The aim is to predict the crack propagation with the aid of nominal stresses.
-An important parameter for crack propagation is the stress intensity factor (SIF) K, This represents a measure for the intensity of the stress field at the top of the crack and depends on the:
+The aim is to predict crack propagation using nominal stresses.
+An important parameter for crack propagation is the stress intensity factor (SIF).
+It is a measure of the intensity of the stress field at the crack tip and depends on:

-The stress intensity factor is calculated according to the following formula:
+The stress intensity factor is determined by the following formula:

 K = σ * (π a) (1/2) Y